paul-heyse/Medical_KG_rev/docs/guides/orchestration-pipelines.md

   `status=processing`.
 When triggered it creates a Dagster run with `context.phase=phase-2`, forwards the original adapter payload, and tags the resume stage/phase for observability.
-- Resume runs inherit ledger metadata (correlation ID, payload, gate status) so monitoring dashboards can tie both phases together.
+- Resume runs inherit ledger metadata (correlation ID, payload, gate results) so monitoring dashboards can tie both phases together.
 The orchestrator only marks a job `completed` when the final phase finishes with `phase_ready=true`.
 - Gate metadata lives under `metadata["gate.<name>.*"]` in the ledger.
 Use this